akosiorek/akosiorek.github.io/_posts/2019-06-22-stacked_capsule_autoencoders.markdown

 Objects play a central role in computer vision and, increasingly, machine learning research.
 With many applications depending on object detection in images and videos, the demand for accurate and efficient algorithms is high.
 More generally, knowing about objects is essential for understanding and interacting with our environments.
-Usually, object detection is posed as a supervised learning problem, and modern approaches typically involve training a CNN to predict the probability of whether an object exists at a given image location (and maybe the corresponding class), see e.g. [here](https://blog.athelas.com/a-brief-history-of-cnns-in-image-segmentation-from-r-cnn-to-mask-r-cnn-34ea83205de4).
+Usually, object detection is posed as a supervised learning problem, and modern approaches typically involve training a CNN to predict the likelihood of whether an object exists at a given image location (and maybe the corresponding class), see e.g. [here](https://blog.athelas.com/a-brief-history-of-cnns-in-image-segmentation-from-r-cnn-to-mask-r-cnn-34ea83205de4).

-While modern methods can achieve superhuman performance in object detection, they need to consume staggering amounts of data to do so.
-This is in stark contrast to kids (or mammals, for that matter), who learn to recognize and localize objects with very little guidance.
+While modern methods can achieve human-like performance in object recognition, they need to consume staggering amounts of data to do so.
+This is in stark contrast to mammals, who learn to recognize and localize objects with no supervision.
-It is difficult to say what exactly makes mammals so good at learning, but we can imagine that _self-supervision_[^selfsupervised] and [_inductive biases_](https://en.wikipedia.org/wiki/Inductive_bias) present in their sophisticated computing hardware (i.e. brains) both play a huge role.
+It is difficult to say what exactly makes mammals so good at learning, but we can imagine that _self-supervision_[^selfsupervised] and [_inductive biases_](https://en.wikipedia.org/wiki/Inductive_bias) present in their sophisticated computing hardware (or rather 'wetware'; that is brains) both play a huge role.
 These intuitions have led us to develop an [unsupervised version of capsule networks](https://arxiv.org/abs/1906.06818), see [Figure 1](#SCA_overview) for an overview, whose inductive biases give rise to object-centric latent representations, which are learned in a self-supervised way---simply by reconstructing input images.
 Clustering learned representations was enough to allow us to achieve unsupervised state-of-the-art classification performance on MNIST (98.5%) and SVHN (55%).
 In the remainder of this blog, I will try to explain what those inductive biases are, how they are implemented and what kind of things are possible with this new capsule architecture.